Stono/bigdata-fun/README.md

 ### Requirements
 As most of these components run inside a JVM, as you've probably guessed - this fully distributed setup is rather resource intensive.
 If you're on Linux, with an alright amount of RAM, you'll be fine.
 However if you're running docker through Virtualisation like HyperV or Qemu2 (mac), you need may need to tweak things a little.

 **IMPORTANT** If you're on Mac, ensure you have adequate RAM assigned to the docker daemon (Preferences -> Advanced).
-I personally have this set to 8gb, on a 16gb Mac.
+I personally have this set to 8gb, on a 16gb Mac and it runs [sweet as a nut](http://www.urbandictionary.com/define.php?term=sweet%20as%20a%20nut).

-### Starting everything
 **IMPORTANT**: Before you do anything, you need to build the base images.
 Please do `docker-compose -f compose.build.yml build`

-If you just want to start everything, do `docker-compose up -d`.
-I believe I've mapped the dependencies correctly in the base docker-compose.yml, so give it a minute and everything should start up.
-Key URLs:
+### Key URLs
+Once you've used one of the start up options below, these are your key URLs:

 - HDFS NameNode UI: [http://127.0.0.1:17000](http://127.0.0.1:17000)
 - HBase Master UI: [http://127.0.0.1:17001](http://127.0.0.1:17001)